Particle-resolved simulations of four-way coupled, polydispersed, particle-laden flows

 In Section~\ref{sec:outer-f}, the number of outer forcing loops $n_f$ was introduced as a tuning parameter.
 To understand the effect of $n_f$ on the accuracy of fluid-particle interactions, simulations with different $n_f$ are conducted.
 Table~\ref{tab:fluid-particle-nf} summarizes the simulation parameters and Figure~\ref{fig:nf-effect-mordant} shows the effects of $n_f$ on the settling velocity $w_t$ in an approximately unbounded (periodic) domain.
-The low Reynolds number case is not sensitive to $n_f$ (Figure~\ref{fig:nf-effect-mordant}(a)).
-However, when $Re_{t,\infty} = 360$, the improvement from $n_f = 0$ to $n_f = 1$ is significant although further increasing $n_f$ does not demonstrate significant improvement (Figure~\ref{fig:nf-effect-mordant}(b)).
-The agreement between $n=0$ and experimental results in Figure~\ref{fig:nf-effect-mordant}(b) is likely to be coincidence.
+For the low Reynolds number case, $w_t$ converges towards the experimental results as $n_f$ increases (Figure~\ref{fig:nf-effect-mordant}(a)).
+Similar trends have been also observed by Kempe and Fr\"{o}hlich~\cite{Kempe2012-lp} and Biegert~\cite{Biegert2018-rh}.
+When $Re_{t,\infty} = 360$, the improvement from $n_f = 0$ to $n_f = 1$ is significant although further increasing $n_f$ does not demonstrate significant improvement (Figure~\ref{fig:nf-effect-mordant}(b)).
+The agreement between $n=0$ and experimental results in Figure~\ref{fig:nf-effect-mordant}(b) is likely to be coincidence since unsteadiness is introduced for higher Reynolds number.
+The experimental result for $Re_{t,\infty}=360$ is obtained by averaging numerous repetitions.
 Based on these simulations, $n_f = 1$ is sufficient to accurately simulate fluid-particle interactions.
 However, the number of outer forcing loops will also affect the accuracy of the collision models.
 Combined with studies conducted in Section~\ref{sec:par-par-interaction-val}, $n_f=2$ is required for accurate collision models while $n_f \ge 1$ is needed to obtain accurate fluid-particle interactions.